Nuitka/Nuitka-website/site/pages/website-manual.rst

          the needed option based on your Linux distribution.

 #.
 Sign up on `GitHub <https://github.com>`__.
 An account on **GitHub**
-   is free and allows you to submit your changes to the repository.
+   is free and allows you to submit your changes to the **Nuitka** website repository.
 For more, see the `Sign-up instructions
    <https://docs.github.com/en/get-started/quickstart/creating-an-account-on-github>`_.

 #.
 Download and install **Visual Studio Code**.
 Go to the `Visual Studio